Quick answer

 When can babies eat Bell pepper?

 Babies can eat Bell pepper from around 6 months when starting solids.
-Babies can start eating cooked bell pepper from around 6 months of age, once they begin solid foods.
-Introduce bell pepper in small amounts and observe for any reactions, although it is not a common allergen.
+Babies can start eating cooked bell pepper from around 6 months, once they begin solid foods.
+Introduce it in small amounts and observe for any reaction, though it's not a common allergen.
+Raw bell pepper is firm and a choking risk — keep it cooked-soft until your child is chewing well (around 12 months+).

 Is Bell pepper a choking hazard for babies?

 Bell pepper can be a choking hazard if served in unsafe shapes.
 Always cook bell peppers until soft to reduce choking hazards.
-Peel the skin if it is tough or hard to chew.
-Introduce new foods one at a time and watch for any allergic reactions.
+Peel the skin if it's tough or hard to chew.
 Avoid serving raw bell pepper to babies under 12 months due to firmness.
+Cut into a size and shape appropriate for your baby's stage.
+Introduce new foods one at a time and watch for any allergic reaction.
+Supervise your baby closely while eating.

 Is Bell pepper a common allergen?